MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_UploadError** - A numerical value that indicates the kind of error that occurred if an upload operation fails.

 - **Data_UpsellAppearsFromDelegate** - A Boolean value to indicate if the view was shown from the share menu.

+#### Office.Excel.XlEditSession

+Collected when the user starts editing a spreadsheet.
+The data collected allows Microsoft to evaluate the feature health of actions that change the spreadsheet.
+It is also used to calculate monthly active users and devices.

+The following fields are collected:

+ - None

 #### Office.Extensibility.Catalog.ExchangeProcessEntitlement